SysKitTeam/docs-spdockit/faq/security.md

 We use APIs, not HTTPS, to retrieve information.
 The product can only run on a SharePoint server, so there is no server-to-server communication that can be intercepted.

 ### Owing to security restrictions, clients aren't able to grant access to SharePoint production farms — is there a workaround?
-Acceleratio has helped some of the largest organizations worldwide to work around this issue by installing SPDocKit on a testing or non-production server.
+SysKit has helped some of the largest organizations worldwide to work around this issue by installing SPDocKit on a testing or non-production server.
 This is the best solution if you are unable to access the SP production server/farm.

 ### How does SPDocKit store passwords?
 Is storing passwords optional or mandatory?